burritosoftware/CMPE189_TopologyTalk/README.md

 [QoS][INFO] dpid=0000000000000001: Join qos switch.

 8. Done!
-Simply talk to Poke and manage and query and manage the QoS of a network topology with natural language!
+Simply talk to Poke and manage and query the QoS of a network topology with natural language!